MileHacker Logo

 The Cathedral of The Virgin mary of Tortosa is evidence of the Knights Templar's presence, marking a significant era.

-Exploring Tartus means walking through these historical layers, from Phoenician foundations to modern Syrian life.
-A city shaped by diverse cultures.
+Exploring Tartus means walking by means of these historical layers, from Phoenician foundations to modern Syrian life.
+A city shaped by different cultures.

 Tartus Today